codiga/doc.codiga.io/docs/coding-assistant/chrome.md

 The extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/codiga/dbkhkhonmelajjempmoadocgneoadjge)

-## Creating a recipe
+## Creating a code snippet

-To create a recipe, select the code you want to share anywhere in Chrome, click right and select `"Create Codiga Recipe"`.
+To create a code snippet, select the code you want to share anywhere in Chrome, click right and select `"Create Codiga Recipe"`.

 Your browser opens with the code.
 You just need to fill the name, description, language and keywords to create a recipe.